kermitt2/grobid/Readme.md

 GROBID can be considered as production ready.
 Deployments in production includes ResearchGate, HAL Research Archive, the European Patent Office, INIST-CNRS, Mendeley, CERN (Invenio), scite.ai, and many more.
 The tool is designed for high scalability in order to address the full scientific literature corpus.

-GROBID should run properly "out of the box" on Linux (64 bits), MacOS, and Windows (32 and 64 bits).
+GROBID should run properly "out of the box" on Linux (64 bits) and macOS.
+We cannot ensure currently support for Windows as we did before (help welcome!).

 For more information on how the tool works, on its key features and [benchmarking](https://grobid.readthedocs.io/en/latest/Benchmarking/), visit the [GROBID documentation](http://grobid.readthedocs.org).